hayleeturk/Practicals/README.md

 # CP1404 Programming II Practicals 2022

-By: _Haylee Turk_, 1st Year Bachelor of Information Technology, JCU
+By: _Haylee Turk_, 1st Year Bachelor of Information Technology at James Cook University

 This repository contains practical folders for CP1404.
 Each folder contains files with answers for weekly practicals.